 It’s time to check out the upcoming Orange County Parks Fall programs and events.
 The OC park system offers a great selection of educational programs, docent led hikes and adventures, volunteer opportunities, and special weekend activities that the whole family can participate in.
 Check out our list of activities that are offered by OC Parks.

 Bird walks are a great way for bird enthusiasts, both new and old, to enjoy spotting native feathered friends in a park setting.
 The volunteer naturalist will take participants on a leisurely 2-mile walk around the parks in search of local birds.
-Participants are encouraged to wear comfortable walking or hiking shoes and to bring binoculars!
-The event is free but reservations are recommended for this recurring event.
-This recurring event takes place at various locations including Dilley Preserve, Laguna Niguel Regional Park, Mason Regional Park, and San Joaquin Wildlife Sanctuary.
+Participants are encouraged to wear comfortable walking or hiking shoes and to bring binoculars.
+The event is free but reservations are required.
+This recurring event takes place at various locations including Irvine Regional Park, Peters Canyon, Laguna Niguel Regional Park, Mason Regional Park, and San Joaquin Wildlife Sanctuary.

-This unique educational opportunity allows volunteers to register and go behind the scenes at the Native Seed Farm to collect seeds from a variety of wildflowers like yellow pincushions and the California Wishbone Bush.
-Wildflower seeds will be used in the wild areas of OC Parks to regrow native animal habitat, providing food and shelter within the Irvine Ranch Natural Landmarks and acting as a buffer against the impacts of fires and floods.
+Steward Workday allows volunteers to register and go behind the scenes at the Native Seed Farm to help maintain the garden through weeding, cutting, digging, and whatever else is necessary.
+The seeds of the wildflowers grown here will be used in the wild areas of OC Parks to regrow native animal habitat, providing food and shelter within the Irvine Ranch Natural Landmarks and acting as a buffer against the impacts of fires and floods.
 Volunteers are needed and can register online.
 Multiple dates and times are available.

 Registration is required for this public evening program.
-The event takes place at the Augustine Staging Area at the Limestone Canyon Nature Preserve on September 21st from 7:00 p.m. to 9:30 p.m.
-Participants will learn about the diverse insects in the area and help document the bugs and night creatures that they discover during the program.
+The event takes place at Santiago Oaks Regional Park on November 6 from 6:30 p.m. to 8:30 p.m.
+Participants will learn about the diverse insects in the area and scope out arthropods with blacklights.
 Bring your camera!
-This event is recommended for ages 6 and up.
+This event is recommended for ages 7 and up.

 The Ranger led hikes take place at various locations throughout the OC Parks properties and vary in length and difficulty.
 One event takes hikers into the Bell Canyon area of Casper’s Wilderness Park on a 1-mile nature hike that is appropriate for all ages.
 The Ranger Led first Saturday hikes often take participants on a 1.1-mile hike to the Redwood Grove at Carbon Canyon Regional Park.
 This easy to moderate hike is also good for families and people of all ages.
-The Geology Hike at the James Dilley Preserve in the Laguna Coast Wilderness area is more difficult with some steep and rocky terrain.
-Th 3-mile hike is for ages 15 and up and is led by a volunteer naturalist who talks about the current geologic processes and how they affect the natural landscape of the area.
-Other hikes include difficult hikes out to The Sinks, 5-mile discovery hikes in the Laguna Coast Wilderness, and 3.5 mile after work hikes.
+Other hikes include difficult hikes out to The Sinks, 5-mile discovery hikes in the Laguna Coast Wilderness, Family Hikes in Black Star Canyon, and after work hikes.